evilpapa/kubeflow-website/content/en/docs/external-add-ons/fairing/configure-fairing.md

 +++
+title = "Kubeflow Fairing 配置"
-title = "Configure Kubeflow Fairing" description = "Configuring your Kubeflow Fairing development environment with access to Kubeflow" weight = 20
+description = "Configuring your Kubeflow Fairing development environment with access to Kubeflow" weight = 20